nathanborror/swift-mime-generated/README.md

   - Parses a MIME message from a string
   - Multipart messages are parsed using the boundary specified in the Content-Type header
   - Non-multipart messages are treated as a single part containing the entire body
+- `static func parse(_ data: Data) throws -> MIMEMessage`
+  - Parses a MIME message from Data
+  - Converts the Data to a UTF-8 string and parses it as a MIME message
+  - Throws `MIMEError.invalidUTF8` if the data cannot be decoded as UTF-8

 ### `MIMEMessage`